Arrested decay: Hiroshima, Japan

 In 1996, the Hiroshima Peace Memorial was acknowledged as a UNESCO World Heritage Site.
 Originally completed in 1905, the building was known at the time of the Hiroshima atomic bomb explosion on August 6, 1945, as the Hiroshima Prefectural Industrial Promotion Hall.
 Although suffering considerable damage, it was the closest structure to the hypocenter of the explosion to withstand the blast without being leveled to the ground.
 It has been preserved in the condition it was in after the bombing to serve as a symbol of hope for world peace and nuclear disarmament.

 Oradour-sur-Glane, France

 Oradour-sur-Glane was a village in the Limousin région of France that was destroyed on 10 June 1944, when 642 of its inhabitants - men, women and children - were murdered by a German Waffen-SS company.
-Although a new village was built after World War II, away from the ruins of the former village, the old village - the site of the massacre - still stands as a memorial to the dead and as being representative of similar sites and events.
+Although a new village was built after World War II, away from the ruins of the former village, the old village - the site of the massacre - still stands as a memorial to the dead and represents similar sites and events.
 Part of the memorial includes items recovered from the burned-out buildings: watches stopped at the time their owners were burned alive; glasses melted from the intense heat; and various personal items and money.